vlandham/captain_z/out/captain_z.md

 Captain Z would be dead and drown, her stolen chest lost for certain, if it weren't for that great tangle of ropes aboard The Sea Breaker.

-The same ropes that had nearly tripped her on the deck and had nearly allowed her to escape by tangling up that sleepy pirate, had now narrowly saved her life.
+The same ropes had nearly allowed her to escape by tangling up the sleepy pirate, had now narrowly saved her life.

 As she fell off the side of the ship, some of that rope had wrapped around her left foot.
-Now Captain Z was dangling by her leg.
-Twenty feet below where she started on the deck and upside-down.
-But hanging right above her own little row boat.
+Now Captain Z was dangling by her leg twenty feet below where she started on the deck, and upside-down, but hanging right above her own little row boat.

 What luck!

 But time stays still for no man, or woman, as it were.
 She had to move fast to take advantage of that lucky tangle.

-Captain Z dropped her stolen chest into the row boat, which landed with a THUD.
+Captain Z dropped her stolen chest into the row boat, which landed with a thud.
 She reached up and unloosed the rope coil around her ankle.
-With this, she dropped down and hit the row boat with a THUD herself.
+Then, she dropped down and hit the row boat with a thud herself.

 Sore, but with no bones broken, she put her oars in and started rowing fast.